Bicentennial Park South: Re-Development

 Development work begun on Bicentennial Park South in October 2008 as part of the Bicentennial and Scarborough Park Upgrade, including surface reconstruction for buildings to house change rooms and training rooms on the western hill and extended car park spaces.
 Stage 2 involves the installation of additional floodlights and a new grandstand seating area.
 The Rockdale Ilinden Football Club had originally announced the completion of the upgrade to be by March 2009 in time for the 2009 NSW Super League season, however various issues caused delays in the completion of the venue.

 The stadium was eventually completed in September 2009 and was opened during the month of December, where the first football match was played with the home team Rockdale clashing with Preston Lions FC on 12 December.
-The first official NSW Premier League match was contested during the second round of the 2010 NSW Premier League season against fellow competition rivals Bankstown City Lions with Rockdale prevailing 1-0.
+The first official NSW Premier League match was contested during the second round of the 2010 NSW Premier League season against fellow competition rivals Bankstown City Lions with Rockdale prevailing 1–0.

 In 2017 Bayside Council has accepted a $1.5 million tender to install an artificial turf surface at its Bicentennial Park.
-Construction is scheduled to begin in August and be completed by the end of January, 2018. the Council will work with Rockdale City Suns Football Club and Turf One on future maintenance on the field.
+Construction is scheduled to begin in August and be completed by the end of January, 2018. the council will work with Rockdale City Suns Football Club and Turf One on future maintenance on the field.

 Rockdale Ilinden Football Club will use Bicentennial Park South as Rockdale Ilinden Sports Centre for naming rights in football competition.

+Australia Cup Matches

+The sports centre has hosted key fixtures for Rockdale Ilinden FC, including their dramatic run in the 2024 Australia Cup.
+The venue was the stage for memorable victories that propelled the team to the Round of 32.